component-creator-plugin/vue-component-creator-plugin/CHANGE-NOTES.md

+- 2.1.0: Add optional creation of storybook and scss files for new vue components
 - 2.0.0: Add Settings
 - 1.3.0: Code refactoring and improvements
 - 1.2.0: Update templates to fix minor issues.
 Add more options to the vuex creator